phork/phorkit-legacy/README.md

 1. Download and install the [Phork package](https://github.com/phork/phork).

-2. Download Phork/it and copy the sites/phorkit directory into Phork's sites/ directory.
+2. Download Phork/it into Phork's sites/ directory (eg. phork/sites/phorkit/).

 3. Point your server's document root to /path/to/phork/sites/phorkit/htdocs/.